Digicomlab/digicomlab.github.io/content/en/events/urman.md

 ---
-title: "Workshop on Agent-Based Modeling using NetLogo"
+title: "Coming soon - Lecture on algorithmic systems on online platforms (by Aleksandra Urman)"
 date: 2024-05-21
 ---